trilitech/tezos-developer-docs/src/pages/tutorials/create-an-nft/index.md

    Unlike the live Tezos networks, this sandbox bakes a new block every 5 seconds.
    Therefore, commands that you run on the sandbox can take a few seconds to complete.

-TODO: May need troubleshooting here for the sandbox.
-What if people already have the sandbox running; how to restart it?

 ## Create NFT metadata

 In most cases, you create a collection of NFTs instead of creating NFTs one at a time.